taloy42/BotC-Scripts/README.md

 # BotC-Scripts
-generating scripts based on https://github.com/Skateside/pocket-grimoire
+generating scripts, tokens and more